 In this Article

-- How does menopause affect your sex drive?
+- How does menopause affect sexual function in women?

-- How can I improve my sex drive during and after menopause?
+- How can a woman heighten and improve her sexual function and desire during and after menopause?

 - Find a local Obstetrician-Gynecologist in your town